 Don't worry about offending me if your taste in books tends toward the highly popular.
 Look at some of my faves.

 I like scary books, children's books, SF, crime thrillers, all sorts of books.

-My novel Faust's Butterfly has already made the ED; the other is over two hundred places away, and while I have some hope of its getting there, the race is not a priority.
+My novel Faust's Butterfly has already made the ED; the other is over140 places away, and while I think it will get there, the race is not a priority.
 See the trailer below for the ED book.
 I have a Facebook page there too, but I don't go there often.